 Primary infertility refers to couples who have not been able to conceive despite having regular unprotected sex for at least one year.
 Secondary infertility in contrast, refers to couples who were able to conceive before, but are having problems or are unable to conceive or get pregnant again.

 Ovulation, or a woman’s fertile period, occurs around halfway through each cycle, on roughly the fourteenth day in a supposed 28-day cycle.
 It has been proven that 24 hours after ovulation there is a rise in base body temperature of between 0.4 and 0.6 degrees.
 This is the signal on which the control method is based, marking the days on which ovulation occurs.

-Many women are choosing to have children later in life for a wide variety of reasons.
+Many women and men have children later in life for a wide variety of reasons.
 However, due to the nature in which fertility decreases over time, it can be more difficult to conceive as an older age.
 This is particularly true for women.
-Female fertility decreases more rapidly after 35 and male fertility gradually decreases after the age of 40.
-Men and women are most fertile in their early 20’s.
+Female fertility decreases more rapidly after the age of 35, while male fertility gradually decreases after the age of 40.
+Both men and women are normally most fertile in their twenties.

-There is no legal limit that prevents a couple from having fertility treatment.
-Outcomes depend on the circumstances of each person, such as their medical history and their fertility health, which is greatly affected by age for both men and women.
-For women, 50 is a reasonable limit beyond which fertility treatment is not typically recommended unless in exceptional circumstances.
+There is no legal age limit that prevents an individual or a couple from having fertility treatment.
+However, treatment outcomes depend on the unique circumstances of each person, such as their medical history and their fertility health, which is greatly affected by age for both men and women.
+For women, 50 years old is a reasonable limit beyond which fertility treatment is not typically recommended unless in exceptional circumstances.
 This applies for both treatments with own eggs and with donor eggs.